astronomer/airflow-guides/guides/airflow-azure-container-instances.md

 tags: ["Integrations", "Azure", "DAGs"]
 ---

-> Note: All code in this guide can be found in [this Github repo](https://github.com/astronomer/azure-operator-tutorials).

 ## Overview

 [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/) (ACI) is one service that Azure users can leverage for working with containers.
 In this guide, we'll outline how to orchestrate ACI using Airflow and walk through an example DAG.

+> Note: All code in this guide can be found on [the Astronomer Registry](https://registry.astronomer.io/dags/azure-container-instance).

 ## Orchestrating ACI with Airflow